Panajachel, Guatemala

 When we asked people what advice they would give someone preparing to move to Panajachel, they said:

 "Before retiring in Panajachel, expats should be aware that the cost of living is relatively low compared to other countries.
 It is important to research the local laws and regulations to ensure that all necessary paperwork is in order.
 Additionally, expats should be aware that the local language is Spanish, so it is beneficial to learn some basic Spanish before moving to the area.
 It is also important to research the local healthcare system and ensure that adequate medical care is available.
-Finally, expats should be aware that the climate in Panajachel is generally warm and humid, so it is important to be prepared for the weather," said one expat in Panajachel.
+Finally, expats should be aware that the climate in Panajachel is generally warm and humid, so it is important to be prepared for the weather," explained one expat living in Panajachel, Guatemala.

 What do I need to know before moving to Panajachel?